eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/VQE.rst

 The :ref:`VQEProblem` class is like a blueprint for a implementing VQE for a specific problem instance we're trying to solve.
 When we create an instance of this class, we need to provide three things:

-- Hamiltonian : A :ref:`Hamiltonian` for which the ground state energy is to be determined.
+- Hamiltonian : A :ref:`QubitOperator` for which the ground state energy is to be determined.
 - Ansatz function: A function that implements the unitary $\tilde U(\theta)$ corresponding to one layer of the ansatz.
 - Number of parameters $m$ per layer.